-Organisation(s): Copenhagen Municipality (Københavns Kommune), Capital Region (Region Hovedstaden), Hitachi Consulting was to foster innovation and collaboration through making data more accessible.
+Organisation(s): Copenhagen Municipality (Københavns Kommune), Capital Region (Region Hovedstaden), Hitachi Consulting private companies in Copenhagen.
+The aim was to foster innovation and collaboration through making data more accessible.
 The website brings together diverse sources of information about the city for SMEs, as well as large, established companies.